nicolasdugue/DirectedLouvain/python-binding/README.md

     make

 That's all folks!
 After these steps you should see a `.so` file added to the `build` directory.
 Now any `python` program **started from this directory** can import `directedlouvain`.
+To work from another directory you can simply copy the `.so` file into it.
 The library is minimalist on purpose, with the following methods:

 + `init`: creates a `Community` object from a graph (edgelist or binary)
 + `run`: computes communities using Directed Louvain algorithm and returns the number of levels computed